vpayno/exercism-workspace/go/collatz-conjecture/collatzconjecture-doc.md

 func CollatzConjecture(n int) (int, error)
 ```

-CollatzConjecture returns the number of steps needed to reach 1 using The Collatz Conjecture\.
+CollatzConjecture returns the number of steps needed to reach 1 using The Collatz Conjecture.

 <details><summary>Example</summary>
 <p>